AlirezaHPC/365-examples-from-JavaScript/README.md

 235: Define a function of type IIFES that receives a number from the input and displays even numbers before it.
 236: Define a function of type IIFES that displays numbers from 0 to 100.
-237: Write a program that receives information about one students, including first and last name, age, place of residence, and field of study (map), and then check for the city key in map.
+237: Write a program that receives information about one students, including first and last name, age, place of residence, and field of study , and then check for the city key in map.

 238: Write a program that has a function that receives and sets the name of 15 students, then receives a name from the input and checks if the name is in the namespace.
 239: Define a function of Arrow Function that receives a number from the input and if there is a number 5 in this number, replace it with 2 and return the resulting number.